Summary of Services

 Through workshops, volunteer opportunities, and informational events, the GTMNERR engages the community in its mission and fosters a collaborative approach to environmental stewardship.
 These outreach initiatives help raise awareness about local ecosystems and encourage community members to participate in conservation activities.

-Guided tours led by knowledgeable staff allow visitors to explore the reserve's diverse habitats while learning about their ecological importance.
+Guided tours, led by knowledgeable staff, allow visitors to explore the reserve's diverse habitats while learning about their ecological significance.